-Join us at the 34th Annual Cedar Key Small Boat Meet on Florida’s Gulf Coast, held the first full weekend in May, from May 4 to 6, 2018.
-We welcome all shallow draft boats: poled punts, paddled pirogues and rowed pirates’ gigs; catboats and catamarans; trimarans and proas; sampans, sharpies and scows, duckboats and dinghies.
+Join us at the 34th Annual Cedar Key Small Boat Meet on Florida’s Gulf Coast, held the first full weekend in May.
+We welcome all shallow draft boats: poled punts, paddled pirogues, and rowed pirates’ gigs; catboats and catamarans; trimarans and proas; sampans, sharpies, and scows; duckboats and dinghies.

-The meet is still informal, without signups, fees, or planned events on the water.
+The meet is informal—without signups, fees, or planned events on the water.
 Tides and weather remain the only factors determining our activities.
 In 2016, we had the best tide and weather mix according to my notes and our 33-year collective memory.
 Weather is usually better than acceptable.

 For information call: